umutsunal/umutsunal.github.io/index.md

 - SpaceBar to jump.
 - LeftShift to sprint.
 - E for interacting with objects and picking objects.
+- C to fix the camera while an object is picked.
+(Using is not mandatory).
 - Z to return to current checkpoint.
 (Checkpoints are activated interacting with levers.)

 - Numpad +,- to adjust the light intensity.